Summer Vocal Arts Program at Brooklyn Music School

 - Aug.
 24 @7:30 Venus and Adonis and All Wounds Bleed

-For more information about the Summer Vocal Arts Program, please contact BOW's Artistic Director Lina Tetriani at firstname.lastname@example.org
+For more information about the Summer Vocal Arts Program and scholarships for it, please contact BOW's Artistic Director Lina Tetriani at firstname.lastname@example.org

 About Christopher Cerrone and Anthony Laciura